Cydral/BAREL/README.md

 The BAREL approach and its implementation details are thoroughly described in the attached publication in "publication/CTY-I2A-20230403.pdf".
 To get started with this method, you can therefore access the publication and explore the provided details.

-## Contributing

-Contributions to the BAREL project are welcome!
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the project's development, please feel free to open an issue or submit a pull request on the project's GitHub repository (to be provided in the future).

 ## License

 The BAREL method and resources such as trained models are licensed under the [MIT License](https://github.com/Cydral/BAREL/blob/main/LICENSE).